Concessionary travel - bus passes

 If you have any questions regarding concessionary travel scheme please use the contact details at the bottom of the page.

-If a pass is lost or damaged there will normally be a £10 administration charge for a replacement pass.
+Proof of Residency is required for a replacement pass.
 This can be proved using an official document with your name and address, e.g. Bank Statement, Utility Bill, Prescription and DWP Correspondence.
 This however must be dated within the last 6 months.
 Your Local Council Tax bill for the current year will also be acceptable.

-Paying for your concessionary bus pass
+Paying for your lost or damaged concessionary bus pass

 Please make all cheques payable to: 'Lincolnshire County Council' or alternatively payment can be made online.